 Determine what your business is actually worth.

-Facetiously but truthfully, your business is worth as much as it will fetch in the marketplace.
+Truthfully, your business is worth as much as it will fetch in the marketplace.
 But determining just what that price is the trick.
 There are several different business valuation methods ranging from asset-based to future earnings approaches.
 Of course, no one approach can be used in isolation; the current market, economic trends and what other similar businesses have sold for also need to be taken into account.

 Make sure your house is in order.